Nommas/nvidia-jetson-setup/flash_jetson/flash_jeston_instructions.md

    For carrier board revision A02, these are pins 3 and 4 of J40, which is located near the camera header.

    1. To do this, power off the jetson and disconnect power
-   2. connect the jumper pins to Force Recovery Mode
+   2. Connect the FC REC to GND by female to female jumber wire.
         ![](images/jetson_force_recovery_mode.jpg)

     ![image 5](images/5.png)